Deaf and Disability Studies|

 This collection presents 14 essays by renowned scholars on Deaf people, Deafhood, Deaf histories, and Deaf identity, but from different points of view on the Deaf/Disability compass.
 Editors Susan Burch and Alison Kafer have divided these works around three themes.
 The first, Identities and Locations, explores Deaf identity in different contexts.
 Topics range from a history of activism shaped by the ableism of Deaf elites in the United States from 1880–1920, to a discussion of the roles that economics, location, race, and culture play in the experiences of a Deaf woman from northern Nigeria now living in Washington, D.C.

-Susan Burch is Associate Professor of American Studies and Director of the Center for the Comparative Study of Race and Ethnicity, Middlebury College, Middlebury, VT.
+Susan Burch is an associate professor of American Studies and director of the Center for the Comparative Study of Race and Ethnicity at Middlebury College.

-Alison Kafer is Assistant Professor of Feminist Studies at Southwestern University, Georgetown, TX.
+Alison Kafer is an assistant professor of Feminist Studies at Southwestern University.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST